 Finding the best carry-on backpack for your next trip is critical.
 I spent weeks going over my choices before purchasing.
 The result?
 My favorite bag I’ve ever owned.
 And it’s still going strong after two years of travel.
 It’s made it on countless flights, buses, and taxis.
-And I’ve had it on my back in the Sahara Desert, Rome, The Drakensberg Mountains, and Belgrade.
+I’ve gone from the plane to deserts, oceans, mountains, and major cities.
+It’s an essential item for any international traveler.

 - Osprey Farpoint 40L (Check Price)

 - Cabin Max Metz BackPack (Check Price)

 - Kelty Redwing Backpack 40L & 32L (Check Price)